Children's Kitchen Garden Education Intern

 Olbrich Botanical Gardens is home to 16 acres of outdoor display gardens and a 10,000 square foot tropical conservatory.
 The outdoor gardens include 10 unique specialty gardens and received the 2005 National Award for Garden Excellence.
 Indoors, the tropical Bolz Conservatory exhibits an extraordinary collection of exotic plants and orchids complemented by colorful birds and koi.
 Olbrich is committed to a culture of sustainability and education so that everyone - including future generations - can experience and learn about the fascinating world of plants and gardens.

 The Children's Kitchen Garden Intern provides educational opportunities for Madison-area underserved urban youth, along with family public programming.
-Currently in its 18th year, Olbrich's Children's Kitchen Garden school program offers hands-on learning experiences for children 1st through 3rd grades and public programming for children ages 2 and up.
+Currently in its 19th year, Olbrich's Children's Kitchen Garden school program offers hands-on learning experiences for children in grades 1-3 and public programming for children ages 2 and up.
 The educational goals for the Children's Kitchen Garden programs focus on fostering a life-long awareness of the integral role plants play in our lives.

 The Children's Kitchen Garden Intern works on all aspects of Olbrich's Children's Kitchen Garden program.
 This internship provides practical experience in managing educational activities for large and small groups and direct teaching of plant-based curricula.
 Olbrich's goal is to provide interns with an experiential learning opportunity to develop strong teaching and public programming skills with a chance to develop teaching competencies that will be invaluable to their future career as educators.
 The Children's Kitchen Garden Intern works under the direct supervision of the Youth and Family Programs Coordinator.